This post contains affiliate links. The Salt Sirens earns from qualifying purchases.

-Located 790 km (490 mi) southwest of Metro Manila, Palawan is an archipelagic province and is considered the westernmost region in the Philippines.
+Where is Palawan?: Located 790 km (490 mi) southwest of Metro Manila, Palawan is an archipelagic province and is considered the westernmost region in the Philippines.
 Its elongated landmass measures 450 km (280 mi) long, 50 km (31 mi) wide and houses a high biodiversity of plants and animals scattered in its uneven terrain of limestone base.
-From its 24 municipalities, it only has one urban center – the Capital City of Puerto Princesa and the rest is pretty much kept to its wild state.
+From its 24 municipalities, it only has one urban center, the Capital City of Puerto Princesa and the rest is pretty much kept to its wild state.
 With this, ecotourism has become a big hit in Palawan.

 Why visit Palawan?

 Surrounded by the Sulu-Sulawesi Sea in the east and the West Philippine Sea in the west, Palawan is the premier spot for scuba diving in the Philippines.
-Its water conditions are often one of the best in the Philippines where a 30-meter water visibility is just considered ordinary and an annual water temperature at 30OC/86OF is just comparable to the waters in your bathtub.
+But from lakes to mountains to wildlife sanctuaries, there are plenty of other things to do in Palawan, too.
+Its water conditions are often one of the best in the Philippines where a 30-meter water visibility is ordinary and an annual water temperature at 30OC/86OF is just comparable to the waters in your bathtub.

 Similar to other diving destinations in the Philippines, your boat diving experience in Palawan will usually involve the use of a “banca” which is a wooden boat with bamboo outriggers that offers ample space for you and your equipment.
 But since Palawan is relatively huge and remote, liveaboard dive safaris are very popular in exploring the pristine reefs of this western region of the Philippines.
 These liveaboards are custom made large steel boats with inboard engines, fully air-conditioned cabins and large working decks designed for days of nonstop diving which allows you to explore much of Palawan’s best diving sites.